SamirsGit/samirsgit.gitub.io/_posts/2024-12-01-WireGuard.markdown

 ![Wireguard](:wg_7.png){:data-align="center"}

 **Limiting Factors:**
-CPU usage, memory, network bandwidth (hardware)
+CPU utilization, Memory, Network Bandwidth

 Step 1: Expose the WG server to the internet - this ensures your external IP can be referenced from the wider internet, most people have a static IP from their ISP.
 **Port Forwarding** - enables external devices to access services on a private network.
 When data reaches your router, the router needs to know which device on the LAN.
 Port forwarding sets up rules to direct this traffic.
 Each rule has a port number identified and the local IP address of the device that should receive this traffic.